dcunited001/dcunited001.github.io/_pages/quotes.md

 > The truth is always convergent.

+> I cannot say I know how it's possible.
+However, I don't yet know how
+> it is impossible.

 > Metacognition is a science as well as an art.

 > That which is rarely found is always a greater treasure.
 The